Why do Minimester?

 - South Asia

 Upper School students also have the opportunity to travel to various cities across the United States in a domestic outreach program.
 This program gives students the opportunity to experience different cities in their own nation while serving the people of these cities.
-In 2018, students visited:
+I

 - New York City